Browse through the showcased feeds, or enter a feed URL below.

 rumad.uprm.edu host to my

-config file.
+config file (short for configuration).
 Out of mind, out of sight.
 I emailed my university’s IT department and reported the problem.
 They replied that they were aware and would update their support pages “soon.”

 Come June 2017.
 Many Mac users started to ask on social media websites what was going on because their computers weren’t able to connect to the class enrollment system.
 I went to the IT department’s website to see if they had done either one of two things: update the instructions or update the keys/algorithms its server offered.
 Turns out, they did neither.
 So, I decided to take it upon myself to write on how to get RUMAD working on macOS Sierra.
 If you’re a fellow Colegial with a Mac, this tutorial is for you.